aveWorld/gatsby-test/src/Blog/2020/09/3/index.md

 ---
-path: '/blog/intelligent-objects-for-guaranteed-product-authenticity'
+path: '/blog/the-internet-of-things-and-emerald-circuit'
 date: '17 September, 2020'
-title: 'Intelligent Objects For Guaranteed Product Authenticity'
+title: 'The Internet of Things and Emerald Circuit:'
-author: 'mishaGG'
+author: 'misha'
-image: './ecb1_3.png'
+image: './ecb1_1.png'
-description: 'Emerald Circuit: Intelligent Objects For Guaranteed Product Authenticity'
+description: 'The Next Generation Of Intelligent Objects Has Arrived'
 ---

 <div class="article-blog-title-bg">